tobya/DocTo/pages/all/ConvertDirDocToFileDOC.md

 {
-    "title" : "How do I Convert a Folder full of Microsoft Word Documents to a Latest Microsoft Office Word 365 Version Format ? "
+    "title" : "How do I Convert a Folder full of Microsoft Word Documents to Latest Microsoft Office Word 365 Version Format ? "
 }

-How do I Convert a Folder full of Microsoft Word Documents to a Latest Microsoft Office Word 365 Version Format ?
+How do I Convert a Folder full of Microsoft Word Documents to Latest Microsoft Office Word 365 Version Format ?
 -

 Even though it is easy to convert one [file at a time](ConvertDocToFileDOC.md), Sometimes you need to convert an entire directory of Word Documents to DOCs.
 You can do this easily on the command line using [Docto](https://github.com/tobya/docto).